ray-project/ray/doc/source/serve/http-guide.md

 :language: python
 ```

 When the request is cancelled, a cancellation error is raised inside the `Guardian` deployment.
-However, the cancellation won't be raised inside `sleeper` or any subsequent async calls that `sleeper` makes.
+However, the cancellation won't be raised inside `sleeper`.
+Note that `asyncio.shield` does not block cascading canellations.
+It must be use on each call that should not be cancelled.

 (serve-fastapi-http)=
 ## FastAPI HTTP Deployments